 Mentoring Programs for Female PhD Students

-Female PhD students of our program automatically have access to a mentoring programs at the University of Cologne or organized by the Max Planck Society.
+Female PhD students of our program automatically have access to mentoring programs at the University of Cologne or organized by the Max Planck Society.
 These support early-career female researchers in identifying personal skills and competences and help them to implement these in career planning.
 They offer:

 - a personal connection with a suitable mentor